Why, hello again morning rain, my travel companion.

 About what, I wasn’t positive, but sex was for sure on the guy’s mind as he had his arm slung around her or on a choice body part then she’d squeal and bat him away for awhile before they’d make out and begin the process over again.

-Suddenly he got up and picked one of the roses and put it in his teeth to her shock, which soon turned into a laugh.
+Suddenly he got up and picked a rose and put it in his teeth to her shock, which soon turned into a laugh.
 Smooth move, though likely illegal to pick anything in this public garden area.

 I, too, got up but didn’t pick any roses, just completed the circle back to the entrance.